 In the News

 The internationally acclaimed sustainable design expert, Jason F. McLennan, is guiding the net-zero energy/zero carbon design strategy for the building.
 The building will be a "smart building", exceed LEED standards for energy use, carbon, and other environmental indicators, and will pursue certification through the International Living Future Institute.
-When complete, Kaiser Borsari Hall will be the only carbon positive academic facility in the region, be among a handful in the nation, and significantly advance Western’s vision to become the region’s first carbon neutral university campus.
+When complete, Kaiser Borsari Hall will be the only carbon neutral academic facility in the region, be among a handful in the nation, and significantly advance Western’s vision to become the region’s first carbon neutral university campus.

 Driving the Future

 Smart buildings.
 Energy systems.
 Smart grids.
 Cyber security.
 Artiﬁcial intelligence.
 Autonomous vehicles.
 Mobile apps.
 Machine learning.
 These are the technologies shaping the future.
 Western Washington University is expanding ABET accredited Electrical and Computer Engineering, Computer Science, and Energy Science and Technology programs to tackle the most pressing technological challenges of our time.
 Together with industry partners, we are building dynamic and collaborative programs for applied education and research in advanced technology engineering.